BAK2K3/CIRPG/TESTING.md

 ## Registration and User Accounts

-**User Story:** 2a – As a Site User, I want to be able to Register for an account, so that I can have a profile.
+### User Story 2a: As a Site User, I want to be able to Register for an account, so that I can have a profile.

 **Acceptance Criteria:** A site user must be able to successful register for an account.